-The chancellor announced a support scheme for the self-employed on 26 March 2020 and based on the updated guidance issued on 29 May 2020 including details of the extension of the scheme, we have set out below an outline of how the scheme works.
+The chancellor announced an extension to the support scheme for the self-employed and based on the policy paper issued on 24 September 2020, we have set out below an outline of how the extension of the scheme works.

 Who will qualify for the Scheme

 In order to qualify for the scheme, you must be a self-employed individual or a partner in a trading partnership and you must: